zio/zio/docs/howto/migrate/migration-guide.md

    2. **Decoupling Interfaces from Implementation** — Assume we have a complex application, and our interface is `Logging` with different implementations that potentially depend on entirely different modules.
 Putting dependencies in the service definition means anyone depending on the service definition needs to depend on all the dependencies of all the implementations, which is not a good practice.

     In Module Pattern 2.0, dependencies are defined in the implementation's companion object, not in the interface's companion object.
-So instead of calling `Logging.live` to access the live implementation we call `LoggingLive.deps`.
+So instead of calling `Logging.live` to access the live implementation we call `LoggingLive.serviceBuilder`.

 4. **Accessor Methods** — The new pattern reduced one level of indirection on writing accessor methods.
 So instead of accessing the environment (`ZIO.access/ZIO.accessM`) and then retrieving the service from the environment (`Has#get`) and then calling the service method, the _Module Pattern 2.0_ introduced the `ZIO.serviceWith` that is a more concise way of writing accessor methods.
 For example, instead of `ZIO.accessM(_.get.log(line))` we write `ZIO.serviceWith(_.log(line))`.